entrey/js-summary/README.md

 The **Set** object stores unique values of any type, whether primitive values or object references.

-WeakSet is Set-like collection that stores only objects and removes them once they become inaccessible by other means.
+The **WeakSet** is Set-like collection that stores only objects and removes them once they become inaccessible by other means.

-It is analogous to Set, but we may only add objects to WeakSet (not primitives).
+ - Only objects can be added to WeakSet (not primitives).
-An object exists in the set while it is reachable from somewhere else.
+ - An object exists in the set while it is reachable from somewhere else.
-Like Set, it supports add, has and delete, but not size, keys and no iterations.
+ - Like Set, it supports add, has and delete, but not size, keys and no iterations.

 The most notable limitation of WeakMap/WeakSet is the absence of iterations, and inability to get all current content.
 That may appear inconvenient, but does not prevent WeakMap/WeakSet from doing their main job – be an “additional” storage of data for objects which are stored/managed at another place.
 WeakMap/WeakSet are used as “secondary” data structures in addition to the “main” object storage.
 Once the object is removed from the main storage, if it is only found as the key of WeakMap/WeakSet, it will be cleaned up automatically.